daattali/daattali.github.io/draft-shiny-data-storage.md

 ### 4. SQLite (**local**) {#sqlite}

 SQLite is a very simple and light-weight relational database that is very easy to set up.
 SQLite is serverless, which means it stores the database locally on the same machine that is running the shiny app.
-You can use the [RSQLite](https://github.com/rstats-db/RSQLite) pacakge to interact with SQLite from R. To connect to a SQLite database in R, the only information you need to provide is the location of the database file.
+You can use the [`RSQLite`](https://github.com/rstats-db/RSQLite) package to interact with SQLite from R. To connect to a SQLite database in R, the only information you need to provide is the location of the database file.

 To store data in a SQLite database, we loop over all the values we want to add and use a [SQL INSERT](http://www.w3schools.com/sql/sql_insert.asp) statement to add the data to the database.
-It's essential that the schema ofthe database matches exactly the names of the columns in the Shiny data, otherwise the SQL statement will fail.
+It's essential that the schema of the database matches exactly the names of the columns in the Shiny data, otherwise the SQL statement will fail.
 To load all previous data, we use a plain [SQL SELECT *](http://www.w3schools.com/sql/sql_select.asp) statement to get all the data from the database table.

 **Setup:** First, you must have SQLite installed on your server.
 Installation is fairly easy; for example, on an Ubuntu machine you can install SQLite with `sudo apt-get install sqlite3 libsqlite3-dev`.